 We all know Irish weddings turn into night-long hoolies.
 By 11 pm, guests are often peckish and in need of a pick-me-up.
 Depending on your own tastes and the theme of your wedding, consider making party bags for everyone.
 Some people stock a brown paper bag with two slices of Brennan's Bread; a packet of Tayto cheese & onion; a plastic knife; a square of Dairygold butter, and a can of Coke.
 Others leave fancy chocolates at each guest's table.
 Either way, a late night wedding snack is always appreciated.

 Photo: Carolyn’s Sweets

-These kits are very affordable to buy online, or they can be made easily at home.
+These kits are very affordable to buy online, though they can be easily made at home.
 Fill the bags with a bottle of water, minty chewing gum, a packet of crisps, Alka-Seltzer and a Berocca Boost.
 Your little gesture will make your guests feel so much better when morning rolls around.

 Photo: Camera Centre

 When you factor in spending money on an outfit, a wedding gift, and drinks on the night, weddings can be very expensive for guests.
 Scratchcards are a fun way to give back.
 Leave one at each person's seat with a note that says, "we feel so lucky to be able to share our day with you.
 We hope our luck will catch on; happy scratching."